Demographics and Statistics FAQ

 How many Cambridge units are rented and how many are owner occupied?

-As reported by the 2017 - 2021 American Community Survey, 66.6% of occupied units are rented and 33.4% are owner occupied (including owner occupied condominiums).
+As reported by the 2018 - 2022 American Community Survey, 66.4% of occupied units are rented and 33.6% are owner occupied (including owner occupied condominiums).
+Click here to find out more about different housing characteristics in Cambridge.

 What is the mix of Cambridge residential building types?